 Dr. Thomas is married and has two children.
 Because of this, she has become a wine connoisseur.
 She also enjoys traveling, gardening, and binge-watching historical dramas.

 Hi!
-The Indiana University Internal Medicine Chiefs would like to welcome you to our program.
+The IU School of Medicine Internal Medicine Chiefs would like to welcome you to our program.
 We want to start off by thanking you for taking the time to get to know us.
 We know this year’s application process is quite different from previous years, but we hope you are able to discover all the unique aspects of our program.
 Our goal is for you to grow not only as a physician, but as a person through both mentorship and clinical duties.
-By viewing our website, resident testimonial videos and segments, Twitter and Instagram, we hope you are able to have an inside view of what it would be like to be a resident here at Indiana University.
+By viewing our website, resident testimonial videos and segments, Twitter and Instagram, we hope you are able to have an inside view of what it would be like to be a resident here at IU School of Medicine.
 Changes we are most proud of and want to highlight are implementing a pregnancy policy protecting third trimester residents, reducing the amount of 28 hour call for our residents, investing time into an anti-racism curriculum, and much more.
 Thank you again for taking the time to get to know our program.
 We hope to meet you this application cycle!